-The bathroom floor plays a big part in the atmosphere of the bathroom, and we’re here to help you make choosing bathroom flooring an easier task.
+The bathroom floor plays a big part in the atmosphere of the bathroom.
+And we’re here to help you make choosing bathroom flooring an easier task.
 Safety, water resistance, and style are all important factors.
 Wood, cork, tile — there’s an option for every taste.
-Get inspired by the best flooring options for bathrooms presented below and find the perfect fit for your new bathroom.
+Get inspired by the best bathroom flooring options for bathrooms as well as powder rooms — presented below.
+Find the perfect fit for your new bathroom!

-Ceramic tile Bathroom Flooring
+Ceramic Tile Bathroom Flooring

 However, they also have some cons.
-Ceramic tiles may be comfortable if your feet get cold easily (though you could install in-floor heating), and installing them can be a challenge, even for a skilled DIYer.
+Ceramic tiles may be uncomfortable if your feet get cold easily (though you could install in-floor radiant heating).
+Also, installing them can be a challenge, even for a skilled DIYer.
 Add slip-resistant options if you want to prevent slips from occurring in the bathroom.

 Vinyl Bathroom Flooring